priyesh2/Wordpress_and_Drupal/README.md

   cmd : ansible-playbook -i hosts combined.yml --tag=lamp,drupal

+* I have configured the DNS Records in route53
+ -- Domains i have used
+    For wordpress : wordpress.sageos.tk
+    For drupal : drupal.sageos.tk

+    You can updated these values on the file combined.vars and change as per your needs

   {THIS IS USED AS A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}

   -------------------------------------------------------------------------------